bbruno5/POSTRequest/README.md

 Is necessary yet, configure your PHP file on external server.
-This plugin, encrypt your password with the hash SHA-512, so your PHP file need to be the same password configured as a variable and, in a second moment, must be encrypted and compared with the hash from Minecraft server side, to guarantee your exclusive access when
+This plugin, encrypt your password with the hash SHA-512, so your PHP file need to have the same password configured as a variable and, in a second moment, must be encrypted and compared with the hash from Minecraft server side, to guarantee your exclusive access when